projectcapsule/capsule/docs/operator/resource-quotas.md

 alice@caas# kubectl -n oil-production auth can-i patch limitranges no - no RBAC policy matched
 ```

-> Nota Bene:
-> Limit ranges enforcement for a single pod, container, and persistent volume
-> claim is done by the default _LimitRanger Admission Controller_ enabled on
-> the Kubernetes API server: using the flag
-> `--enable-admission-plugins=LimitRanger`.

 # What’s next
 See how Bill, the cluster admin, can assign a pool of nodes to Alice's tenant.
 [Assign nodes pool to a tenant]().